bookofproofs/bookofproofs.github.io/_sources/history/19th-century/perron.md

 7. Revised and extended a number of theorems concerning quadratic forms in real numbers.
 8. Applied linear algebra to the theory of quadratic forms and to the invariant theory of binary forms.

-Born 7 May1880, Frankenthal, Pfalz, Germany.
+Born 7 May 1880, Frankenthal, Pfalz, Germany.
 Died 22 February 1975, Munich, Germany.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Perron/)